zeratullich/rocketmq-operator/README.md

 + Forked by [Apache RocketMQ Operator](https://github.com/apache/rocketmq-operator) .
 + Change 60% of the source code and fix code bugs(
 Fix the problem that the broker only can be increased and cannot be reduced sizes.) .
-+ Change use Service instead of node address .
++ Change use service(svc) instead of node address .
 + Can only be used in k8s cluster .
 ## Quick Start
 ### Deploy RocketMQ Operator